 And switch to dc back. or add two led for indication On AC and On battery.

 1) Probe B - if the water goes below this a indication led of very low must glow.
 The motor should start.
 The alarm should sound.
 The sound must be unique for very low level.

 2) if the reset switch is pressed than the sound must go off everything else remains the same ( circuit armed, led glowing, motor)

 3) if the water touch probe B the sound must be killed automatically.
 The very low indication led turn off the Low indication led turn on nothing else

-4) Probe D - if the water touch probe The low indictor turn off.
+4) Probe D - if the water touch probe The low indicator turn off.
 The ok level led turns on

-5) Probe A - if the water touches this probe the than
+5) Probe A - if the water touches this probe the then the motor turns off.

 The ok level led goes off and the very high level led glows.